[Update 2018] This article has been substantially updated since it was published in 2013.

 This is my server configuration which is operational.
-It is stored in /etc/openvpn/iphone.conf
+It is stored in /etc/openvpn/openvpn.conf

-I use TCP-port 443 as this destination port is almost never blocked as this would break most internet connectivity.
-The downside is that I can no longer host any secure web site on this IP-address.
+I use TCP-port 443 as this destination port is almost never blocked as blocking this port would break most internet connectivity.
+(The downside is that I can no longer host any secure web site on this IP-address).

 Change any parameters if required and then start or restart the OpenVPN service:

-Make sure that the server is running properly in /var/log/openvpn-iphone.log
+Make sure that the server is running properly in /var/log/openvpn.log